adityan150/JDBC-website/README.md

 # Sentiment-Analysis

-Project contains the Maven project with Tomcat 9 as the runtime environment.
+Java project with tomcat9 as runtime environment.